Rising-Stars-by-Sunshine/Stats_201_AlbertLi/code/README.md

 2. Imports:
    - Import necessary libraries: csv for handling CSV files, pandas for data manipulation, SentimentIntensityAnalyzer from vaderSentiment for sentiment analysis, and various components from transformers.
 3. CSV File Handling:
-   - Specify the input CSV file containing Reddit post data labeled as 'reddit-labeled-output.csv.'
+   - Specify the input CSV file containing Reddit post data.
 4. Data Extraction:
    - Read each row from the CSV file, assuming each row has at least 3 columns.
    - Create a list named sentences containing the concatenation of the second and third columns of each row (assuming the third column is not empty).